paracrawl/keops/INSTALLATION.md

 ## Notes ##

-Please note that a default user "admin" with password "admin" and ADMIN privileges is created.
+Please note that a default user "admin@admin.com" with password "admin" and ADMIN privileges is created.

 Is adviced to log as this user the first time to create a new administrator user, and then remove the default "admin" user for security.